-The solution for this issue is to provide additional parameter to ShellRunAs application /netonly – Use if specified credentials are for remote access only
+The solution for this issue is to provide an additional parameter to ShellRunAs application /netonly – Use if specified credentials are for remote access only

 it also registers for link files and msc files (Microsoft management console)